-- (a) The organisation's certificate shall remain valid subject to compliance with all of the following conditions: - (1) the organisation remaining in compliance with Regulation (EU) 2018/1139 and its delegated and implementing acts, taking into account the provisions related to the handling of findings as specified under point CAMO.B.350; - (2) the competent authority being granted access to the organisation as specified in point CAMO.A.140; - (3) the certificate not being surrendered or revoked. - (b) For air carriers licensed in accordance with Regulation (EC) No 1008/2008, termination, suspension or revocation of the air operator certificate automatically invalidates the organisation certificate in relation to the aircraft registrations specified in the air operator certificate, unless otherwise explicitly stated by the competent authority. - (c) Upon revocation or surrender, the certificate shall be returned to the competent authority without delay.
+- (a) The organisation's certificate shall remain valid subject to compliance with all of the following conditions: - the organisation remaining in compliance with Regulation (EU) 2018/1139 and its delegated and implementing acts, taking into account the provisions related to the handling of findings as specified under point CAMO.B.350; - (2) the competent authority being granted access to the organisation as specified in point CAMO.A.140; - (3) the certificate not being surrendered or revoked. - (b) For air carriers licensed in accordance with Regulation (EC) No 1008/2008, termination, suspension or revocation of the air operator certificate automatically invalidates the organisation certificate in relation to the aircraft registrations specified in the air operator certificate, unless otherwise explicitly stated by the competent authority.